RatanShreshtha/DeepThought/README.md

 #### Automatic rendering without short codes

 Optionally, `\\( \KaTeX \\)` / `$ \KaTeX $` inline and `\\[ \KaTeX \\]` / `$$ \KaTeX $$`
-block-style automatic rendering is also supported, if enabled in the config:
+block-style automatic rendering is also supported, if enabled (see above):

 ```toml
 [extra]